Mathematical-optimization/FOAM/README.md

 The 'matrix_root_inv_threshold' and 'max_epsilon' hyperparameters have been added to the existing Shampoo optimizer.

+It is recommended to set both hyperparameters ‘start-preconditioning-step’ and ‘precondition-frequency’ of the existing Shampoo optimizer to 1.

 vit.py: Source code for training ViT + ImageNet using the Distributed Shampoo optimizer.

 resnet.py: Source code for training Resnet-50 + ImageNet using the Distributed Shampoo optimizer.